Jonathan Leo Fairbanks

-Jonathan Leo Fairbanks (born February 19, 1933, in Ann Arbor) is an American artist and expert of American arts and antiques.
-Fairbanks created the American Decorative Arts and Sculpture department at the Museum of Fine Arts, Boston, and served as the Curator of the department from 1970 to 1999.
+Jonathan Leo Fairbanks (born February 19, 1933, in Ann Arbor, Michigan) is an American artist and expert of American arts and antiques.
+Fairbanks created the American Decorative Arts and Sculpture department at the Museum of Fine Arts, Boston, and served as Curator of the department from 1970 to 1999.

-Fairbanks is the son of the American sculptor, Avard Fairbanks.
+Fairbanks is the son of the American sculptor, Avard Fairbanks and grandson of the American painter, John B Fairbanks.
 He was born in Ann Arbor while his father was teaching at the University of Michigan.

 Fairbanks is on the board of directors of the Fairbanks Family in America, Inc., which owns and operates the immigrant ancestor Jonathan Fairbanks house.
-He earned a Bachelor of Fine Arts from the University of Utah and his MFA from the University of Pennsylvania through a joint program with the Pennsylvania Academy of Fine Arts.
-He earned a second master's degree, an M.A. in American Culture, from the University of Delaware in the Winterthur Museum Fellowship Program.
+He earned a Bachelor of Fine Arts from the University of Utah and a Master of Fine Arts from the University of Pennsylvania through a joint program with the Pennsylvania Academy of Fine Arts.
+He earned a second master's degree, a Master of Arts in American Culture, from the University of Delaware in the Winterthur Museum Fellowship Program.
 He served at the museum as an Associate Curator in charge of conservation for nine years.

 Fairbanks has served as curator for several exhibits, including "Becoming a Nation, Americana from the Diplomatic Reception Rooms, U.S. Department of State," which toured eight cities from April 2003 until January 2005.
 He was also the senior vice president of AntiquesAmerica.com, the editor at large for the Catalogue of Antiques and Fine Art, and a research associate at Boston University.
 He is on the board of directors of the Decorative Arts Trust, of which he was president for 12 years.
 Fairbanks served as vice president of research for Artfact.com.
 In 2012, he was appointed the director of the Fuller Craft Museum in Brockton, MA.
-Five years later, in 2017, he retired to become the museum's senior research associate and director emeritus.
+In 2017, he retired to become the museum's senior research associate and director emeritus.